bet4a/d3wiki/Selections.md

 <a name="data" href="Selections#data">#</a> selection.<b>data</b>([<i>values</i>[, <i>key</i>]])

 Joins the specified array of data with the current selection.
 The specified *values* is an array of data values (e.g. numbers or objects), or a function that returns an array of values.
 If a *key* function is not specified, then the first datum in *values* is assigned to the first element in the current selection, the second datum to the second selected element, and so on.
-When data is assigned to an element, it is stored in the property `__data__`, thus making the data "sticky" so that the data is available on re-selection.
+When data is assigned to an element, it is stored in the property `__data__` which d3 adds to the element, thus making the data "sticky" so that the it is available on re-selection.

 The result of the `data` operator is the *update* selection; this represents the selected DOM elements that were successfully bound to the specified data elements.
 The *update* selection also contains a reference to the [enter](Selections#enter) and [exit](Selections#exit) selections, for adding and removing nodes in correspondence with data.
 For more details, see the short tutorial [Thinking With Joins](http://bost.ocks.org/mike/join/).